-- File a motion for reconsideration or petition for rehearing in this court. - ➤ If the court decided your case in an order, then you would file a motion for reconsideration, as discussed just above.
-You have 45 days (instead of 14 days) to file a motion for reconsideration of a court order that ends your case because the US Government is a party and it is a civil case. - ➤ If the court decided your case in a memorandum disposition or opinion, then you would file a petition for rehearing, discussed below. - File a petition for writ of certiorari with the U.S. Supreme Court.
+- File a motion for reconsideration or petition for rehearing in this court. - If the court decided your case in an order, then you would file a motion for reconsideration, as discussed just above.
+The one difference is that if your case is a civil case involving a federal official or agency as a party, you have 45 days (instead of 14) to file the motion. - If the court decided your case in a memorandum disposition or opinion, then you would file a petition for rehearing, discussed below. - File a petition for writ of certiorari with the U.S. Supreme Court.